gallolabs/web-surfer/README.md

 ## Todo

+1) Resolve import on $call call instead of init
 1) Add contracts i/o for modules and why not variables, etc
 2) Use @gallolabs/application on top
 4) Create Browserless alternative for the need